Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 15
 			"Throw Infected Amount"			"2"

+			// Special infected thrown by the Mutant Tank die after this many seconds.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (Until death)
+			// Maximum: 999999.0 (Longest)
+			"Throw Infected Lifetime"		"0.0"

 			// The Mutant Tank throws these special infected.
 			// Note: This setting can be overridden for specific players.
 			// --